-- the effects of night operations, maintenance or increased vehicular traffic on residents - changed habitat conditions for nocturnal animals - the attraction of animals to lights at night.
+- the effects of night operations - changed habitat conditions for nocturnal animals - · the attraction of animals to lights at night.

 Propose measures to mitigate or avoid all potential impacts due to lighting.

 4.3 Transport

 The transport section of the EIS will have separate subsections describing infrastructure associated with the various modes of transport, such as road, rail, pipeline, conveyor, air and sea.